 Since its inception, the VIE has primarily focused on providing vocational education services while expanding its course offerings to include college student training.
 The WFOE also made a minority investment in August 2021 in Hunan Medical Star Technology Co., Ltd. to provide doctors and medical school students in Hunan Province with education services in traditional Chinese medical science.
 The WFOE's subsidiary, Jisen Information, offers several financial investment courses through its financial investment education platform.
 Both the VIE and our subsidiaries constantly update and improve the content of the existing courses and develop new courses or services to meet changing market demands.
 Revisions to the existing courses and the newly developed courses or services may not be well received by existing or prospective students.
-If the VIE and our subsidiaries are able to develop new courses or services that are well received, they may not be able to introduce them in a timely or cost-effective manner.
+If the VIE and our subsidiaries cannot respond effectively to changes in market demands, the business may be adversely affected.
+Even if the VIE and our subsidiaries are able to develop new courses or services that are well received, they may not be able to introduce them in a timely or cost-effective manner.
 If the VIE and our subsidiaries do not respond adequately to changes in market demands, the ability to attract and retain students may be impaired and the financial results could suffer.